Person comparing debt settlement company options versus negotiating debt on their own

 Quick Answer

-As of July 2025, hiring a debt settlement company typically costs 15–25% of enrolled debt in fees, while negotiating yourself costs nothing upfront.
+Hiring a debt settlement company typically costs 15–25% of enrolled debt in fees, while negotiating yourself costs nothing upfront.
 Self-negotiation works best for debts under $10,000 with one or two creditors.
-For larger, complex debt loads, a reputable firm can secure settlements of 40–60 cents on the dollar — but verify CFPB and FTC compliance before enrolling.
+For larger, complex debt loads, a reputable firm can secure settlements of 40–60 cents on the dollar, but verify CFPB and FTC compliance before enrolling.

 How Does a Debt Settlement Company Actually Work?

-The firm charges its fee — usually 15–25% of the enrolled debt amount or a percentage of the settled savings — only after a settlement is reached, per FTC Telemarketing Sales Rule requirements.
-However, your credit score will drop significantly during the withholding period because accounts go delinquent.
+The firm charges its fee, usually 15–25% of the enrolled debt amount or a percentage of the settled savings, only after a settlement is reached, per FTC Telemarketing Sales Rule requirements.
+Your credit score will drop significantly during the withholding period because accounts go delinquent.
 Creditors can also sue you before a settlement is reached.

 What Debts Qualify?

-Key Takeaway: Debt settlement companies charge 15–25% of enrolled debt in fees and require 24–48 months to complete.
-Per the FTC Telemarketing Sales Rule, fees cannot be charged until a settlement is finalized — but your credit takes damage throughout the entire process.
+Debt settlement companies charge 15–25% of enrolled debt in fees and require 24–48 months to complete.
+Per the FTC Telemarketing Sales Rule, fees cannot be charged until a settlement is finalized, but your credit takes damage throughout the entire process.

 When DIY Negotiation Is the Right Call